microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

     az ad sp create-for-rbac -n "JumpstartArcBox" --role "User Access Administrator" --scopes /subscriptions/$subscriptionId
     ```

-    Output should look similar to this:
+    Output should look similar to this.
+Note that if you create multiple subsequent role assignments on the same service principal, your client secret (password) will be destroyed and recreated each time.
+Therefore, make sure you grab the correct password.

     ```json
     {